Volunteering at the Estes Valley Library

 Volunteers are valuable partners in the Library’s Mission to bring people, ideas and opportunities together for our community.
 The library proudly hosts one of the most well-established and successful volunteer programs in the Estes Valley.
 Library volunteers contribute more than 8,000 hours of valuable service annually.
 Working under the supervision of staff, volunteers can be found in all departments of the library.
 Some volunteers work in regular positions and others give their time to special programs or short-term projects.

 Available volunteer postings are announced here.
+When filling out the application, please note the position applying for.
 If there are no current openings, applications will be kept on file for a year from the date of the application.
 For more information e-mail: firstname.lastname@example.org or call: 970 586 8116 x838.

 Read about our Library’s Organizational Values